mtkirby/slimshim/README.md

 SlimShim can run on any device that has 2 ethernet ports.
 I use it on a Raspberry Pi(with a usb ethernet) running Kali and a Nexx WT3020 running OpenWRT.
 To shim a PC, simply unplug it's ethernet and plug the cable into the SlimShim and plug the other SlimShim ethernet into the PC.
 You may need a cross-over cable if your device can't configure it automatically.
 The two interfaces on the SlimShim are bridged, so it acts as a switch.
 The victim device does not know it has been shimmed and neither does the router.
 I have wifi AP setup on my SlimShims so that I can connect to victim's network with a laptop and still appear as the victim IP/MAC.

 The hardest part of shimming a victim is to get the IP/MAC of the victim and router.
 On my SlimShims, I have the slimrun.sh start on bootup via rc.local (/root/slimrun.sh >/tmp/slimrun.log 2>&1).
-The script will source the slimlib file and run a few tcpdumps to attempt to guess the IP/MAC of the victim and router.
-The script assumes that you are shimming a PC, as it looks for outbound connections(source port range within 32768-65535).
+The slimshim script will run 3 tcpdumps to attempt to guess the IP/MAC of the victim and router.
+The script should also work if you are shimming a server that is receiving mostly inbound packets, such as a networked security camera (which is a funny story for another time).

+The method I use to guess the network is as follows:

+    Start a loop to sniff for packets.
+If anything doesn’t look right, start over.
+    Sniff for inbound packets on eth1, where the victim device is plugged in.
+This gets the victim IP, MAC, TTL, and 802.1q vlan tag(if used).
+    Get the route MAC by sniffing for packets that are sent to the victim IP, look for non-standard TTLs (because we want packets that were hopped), and ignore any local network packets (assuming we’re on a /24).
+    Now for the hard part, which is getting the router IP.
+We have to watch for an arp request for who has the router MAC we got from the previous sniff.
+This may take a while for the victim to re-query the router IP, so to speed it up I re-plumb eth1 and also use scapy(if installed) to flood the assumed /24 with arp requests.

 The script will also watch for DNS queries and update /etc/resolv.conf with the nameserver that the victim is using.
-You will need to modify the script if you are shimming a server (or a security camera on ethernet, which is a funny story for another time).

 The script will also forward all connections to 1.1.1.1 to the SlimShim.
-This allows the victim PC to connect to the SlimShim, which is useful to me when I'm pentesting.
-The script will also forward port 2501 to it's ssh service so I can connect to SlimShim from elsewhere on the network.
+This allows the victim PC to connect to the SlimShim, which is useful to me when I’m pentesting.
+The script will also forward port 2501 to it’s ssh service so I can connect to SlimShim from elsewhere on the network.

-The slimlib file contains functions and can be sourced into a bash shell.

-The shimrdrport and shimrdrports functions can redirect traffic that is destined to the victim.
+The redirectIngressPort and redirectIngressPorts functions can redirect traffic that is destined to the victim.
 This is useful for opening ports to be used for reverse-bind attacks when I attack the network.

-The shimredirect function can redirect traffic from the victim so that I can redirect DNS, or anything, for MITM attacks.
+The redirectEgressPort function can redirect traffic from the victim so that I can redirect DNS, or anything, for MITM attacks.
 I once redirected a victim running Splunk Forwarder to a malicious Splunk server that I setup and deployed an app that opened a reverse shell.

 The source is available at https://github.com/mtkirby/slimshim It is GPLv3.